bbellify/web-sprint-challenge-advanced-css-and-intro-js/README.md

 1. How would you describe acessibility on the web to someone new to programming?

-    Accessibility refers to how accessible a website's design is to segments of the population whose interaction with our website might be described as something other than a standard use case.
+    Accessibility refers to how accessible (or usable) a website's design is to segments of the general population whose interaction with our website might be described as something other than a standard use case.
 Examples might include use of a screen reader, dramatically increased font/page size, very slow internet connection, etc. Keeping these design considerations in mind at the beginning of development can ensure that segments of the population aren't accidentally excluded from the possibility of participation, that the maximum amount of traffic will meaningfully engage with your website, and saves you (the developer) lots of time by preventing the need to go address these concerns post hoc.

 2. Talk about 3 different things you can do to ensure your website is accessible.